sarietta/theoputer-blog/content/posts/c-compiler-intro.md

 From an AST we can build the real guts of a compiler.
 The AST tells us what the pieces of the program are and how they relate to each other in a very structured, hierarchical way.
-In the Cish compiler, we are using a grammar library called [ANTLR](https://www.antlr.org/), which will take a grammar written in EBNF and create the lexer, parser, and the *visitor* code we need.
+That AST form allows us to determine the instructions the CPU needs to perform to satisfy the AST.

+In the Cish compiler, we are using a tool called [ANTLR](https://www.antlr.org/), which will take a grammar written in EBNF and create the lexer, parser, and the *visitor* code we need.
 The visitor is really a *tree* visitor and it just traverses the AST in depth-first order starting at the root.
 This is exactly what we did in written prose above.

 In Cish, the compiler is written in Typescript and thus the ANTLR library is configured to take our grammar and generate the necessary